Nek5000/NekExamples/eddy_neknek/README.md

-# Eddy solutions in doubly-periodic domain with an additional translational velocity.
+#  Eddy solutions in doubly-periodic domain with the multidomain version of Nek5000.

+## TO BUILD:

+     PPLIST="NEKNEK"
+	 export PPLIST
+	 makenek eddy_uv

+## TO RUN:

+Two overlapping meshes are provided: inside.rea (inner mesh) and outside.rea (outer mesh).
+To run, one needs to type 'neknek inside outside NP1 NP2', where NP1 is the number of processors for the 'inside' session and NP2 is the number of processors for the 'outside' session.
+For example, if NP1=2 and NP2=4, you would type 'neknek inside outside 2 4'.

+eddy_uv.usr uses 3rd order extrapolation (ninter=3) in time
+with 5 iterations per time-step (ngeom = 5) used to converge the interface values between the two meshes.

-This case monitors the error for an exact 2D solution to the Navier-Stokes equations based on the paper of Walsh [1], with an additional translational velocity (u0,v0).
+The case monitors the error for an exact 2D solution to the Navier-Stokes equations based on the paper of Walsh [1], with an additional translational velocity (u0,v0).